taskcluster/passwordstore-garbage/README.md

 ## ..add a new person to the team

-This new person should be on keybase already.
-Follow them.
-Then get a copy of the user's key locally.
+If the new person is on keybase, follow them, then get a copy of the user's key locally.
+If they're not on keybase, get their key from the keyserver.

 ```
-USER=..
 curl https://keybase.io/$USER/pgp_keys.asc | gpg --import
+# or
+gpg --recv-keys --keyserver gpg.mozilla.org $USER_FINGERPRINT
 ```

 Update your repo, then edit `.team.txt` to include their username and fingerprint.
 You can get their fingerprint by going to their homepage on